 Topics: Government Accountability

-Related Content: Lobbying, Veterans Affairs, Budget, FOIA, Federal Acquisition, Wasteful Defense Spending, Extractive Industries Transparency Initiative - EITI, Government Secrecy, Advocacy, Inspector General Oversight, Y-12 /Oak Ridge National Lab, NDAA, Defense
+Related Content: Lobbying, Veterans Affairs, Budget, Freedom of Information Act (FOIA), Federal Acquisition, Wasteful Defense Spending, Extractive Industries Transparency Initiative (EITI), Government Secrecy, Advocacy, Inspector General Oversight, Y-12 /Oak Ridge National Lab, National Defense Authorization Act (NDAA), Defense

 Authors: Joe Newman